garethjmsaunders/code-style-guide/css.md

 .promo a {}
 ```

-Not only does this have poor selector intent—it will greedily style any and every link inside of a `.promo` to look like a button — it is also pretty wasteful as a result of being so locationally dependent: we can't reuse that button with its correct styling outside of `.promo` because it is explicitly tied to that location.
+Not only does this have poor selector intent — it will greedily style any and every link inside of a `.promo` to look like a button — it is also pretty wasteful as a result of being so locationally dependent: we can't reuse that button with its correct styling outside of `.promo` because it is explicitly tied to that location.
 A far better selector would have been:

 ```
 .btn {}